lmp-beep/11-NoteTaker/README.md

 ## License
   Copyright © Lisa Pessin 2021
   This application is covered under the MIT License.
-  For more information, visit https://opensource.org/licenses/MIT.
+  For more information, visit <a href="https://opensource.org/licenses/MIT" target="blank">opensource.org/licenses/MIT.</a>
   ***
   <br/><br/>